Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/sketching.rst

           But if you immediately click again and drag [lmb], you'll instead start a new free segment.

 You finalize a whole stroke by clicking* :kbd:`RMB`.
-You can cancel the stroke you are drawing by hitting :kbd:`Esc`.
+You can cancel the stroke you are drawing by pressing :kbd:`Esc`.
 You can also snap strokes to underlying meshes by holding* :kbd:`Ctrl` while drawing.
 By the way, the *Peel Objects* *button at the bottom of the* *Bone Sketching* panel is the same thing as the "monkey" button of the snapping header bar controls shown when* *Volume* snap element is selected - see the